 The Poland forward netted 15 goals in the 2019-20 Champions League season as he led Bayern Munich to their sixth European title.

 Lionel Messi wraps up the top-five list for most Champions League goals in a season.

 The Barcelona icon, who currently plays for Paris Saint-Germain, scored 14 goals in the 2011-12 season, where he became the first player to score five goals in a single UCL game in the Round of 16 tie against Bayer Leverkusen.
 The 14-goal tally was part of Messi’s historic record of 73 goals in a single football season.

 Karim Benzema’s all-important goal in the second leg fixture of the 2021-22 Champions League semi-final against Manchester City saw him reach 15 goals for the season.
-The Frenchman, who has scored two UCL hat-tricks this season, is the fourth player to reach 80-plus goals in the competition and the first France striker - since Just Fontaine in 1958–59 - to reach double figures in a European Cup / Champions League campaign.
+The Frenchman, who scored two UCL hat-tricks in the 2021-22 season, is the fourth player to reach 80-plus goals in the competition and the first France striker - since Just Fontaine in 1958–59 - to reach double figures in a European Cup / Champions League campaign.

 Most goals in the Champions League in one season